Asana

 Limitations: Interface feels dated compared to modern PM tools.
 No built-in CRM, proposals, or contracts.
 Limited free tier (5 users).

 Smartsheet brings project management to teams that think in rows and columns.
-Its familiar grid-based interface makes it the natural Asana alternative for operations teams, PMOs, and organizations already embedded in spreadsheet workflows.
+Its grid-based interface is the natural option for operations teams, PMOs, and organizations embedded in spreadsheet workflows.

-Smartsheet offers automations, dashboards, and resource management that go beyond what a spreadsheet can do, while maintaining the tabular interface that spreadsheet-heavy teams prefer over Asana's card and board views.
+Smartsheet offers automations, dashboards, and resource management beyond what a spreadsheet provides, while maintaining the tabular interface that data-heavy teams prefer over card and board views.

 Key features: